Robust Explainer Recommendation for Time Series Classification: Introduction

 \section{Introduction}

-The last decade witnessed a rapid integration and significant impact of machine learning in everyday life.
-Current machine learning algorithms work well in many applications and grow ever more complex with models having millions of parameters \cite{Devlin2018Bert:Understanding, Brown2020LanguageLearners}.
-However, we are far behind in explaining why these algorithms often work so well and occasionally fail to perform well \cite{Goodfellow2015ExplainingExamples}. \emph{While we have a whole range of new explanation methods and methodologies, it is still difficult to decide which explanation methods to select for a given problem and dataset.}
+The last decade witnessed a rapid integration and increased impact of machine learning in everyday life.
+Machine learning algorithms work well in many applications and grow ever more complex with models having millions of parameters \cite{Devlin2018Bert:Understanding, Brown2020LanguageLearners}.
+Data quality is key and checking against data leakage or bias is important to enable robust models.
+However, we are still behind in explaining why these algorithms work so well and occasionally fail to perform well, and what is in the data that leads multiple classifiers to predict a certain class \cite{Goodfellow2015ExplainingExamples}.
+The evaluation of explanation methods is still an open problem. \emph{While we have many new explanation methods and methodologies, it is still difficult to decide which is the best explainer for a given problem and dataset.}

-This unmatched growth of complexity and explainability of many machine learning algorithms, including those dealing with time series data, undermines application of these technologies in critical, human-related areas such as medicine, healthcare, and finance \cite{Caruana2015IntelligibleReadmission,Lipton2018TheSlippery.}.
+This unmatched growth of complexity and explanation of many machine learning algorithms and data, including those for time series, undermines application of these technologies in critical, human-related areas such as healthcare, sports and finance \cite{Caruana2015IntelligibleReadmission,Lipton2018TheSlippery.}.
 As time series data is prevalent in these applications \cite{Petitjean2014DynamicClassification,Ramgopal2014SeizureEpilepsy,Avci2010ActivitySurvey}, Time Series Classification (TSC) algorithms often call for reliable explanations \cite{Bostrom2018TheIntelligence,IsmailFawaz2019AccurateNetworks}.
-This explanation is usually presented in the form of feature importance or as a \textit{saliency map} \cite{Adebayo2018SanityMaps}, highlighting the parts of the time series which are \textit{informative} for the classification decision.
+This explanation is usually presented in the form of \textit{feature importance} or as \textit{saliency weights} \cite{Adebayo2018SanityMaps}, highlighting the parts of the time series which are informative for the classification decision.
+Saliency-based explanations were shown to be useful to find important motifs in data \cite{LeNguyen2019InterpretableRepresentations, IsmailFawaz2019AccurateNetworks}, and as a starting point to prioritise features for further investigation in counterfactual explanation methods \cite{Delaney2021Instance-basedClassification}.

-Recent efforts both in designing intrinsically explainable machine learning algorithms, as well as building post-hoc methods explaining black-box algorithms, have gained significant attention \cite{Zhou2016LearningLocalization,Selvaraju2017Grad-cam:Localization,Ribeiro2016WhyClassifier,Smilkov2017Smoothgrad:Noise,Lundberg2017APredictions}; yet, these efforts present us with a new challenge: \textit{How to assess and objectively compare such methods?} In other words, if two or more explanation techniques give different explanations (i.e., two different saliency maps, Figure \ref{fig:intro}), which technique and explanation should we use and trust?